whoiscc/riog-project/README.markdown

 ## Reference Implementation: what's it, and what's for

-The purpose of this project is easy: to create a practical, educational and fun project.
+The purpose of this project is simple: to create a practical, educational and fun project.
 To be specific, the implementation should be:
 * **minimal**: no extra functionality and no unnecessary error handling, even as few textures as possible to keep it a tiny implementation.
-It should take less than an hour for a programmer with basic JavaScript knowledge to somehow understand the logic of a game.
+It should take less than an hour for a programmer with basic JavaScript knowledge (or even only know languages other than JavaScript) to somehow understand the logic of a game.
+This is the reason behind why I did not simply adapt to Phaser, because that is a lot to learn for beginners, and also why I design the game interface in a synchronized style which seems strange in JavaScript world, because I don't want the people who have not touched async lost themselves in these unrelated details.
 * **documented**: sufficient comments keep the code totally human-readable (even written in JavaScript).
 * **modular (standardized)**: each game is implemented in its own file, and exposes